DSaunders/ModelMatcher/README.md

 # Introducing ModelMatcher

 **ModelMatcher** makes asserting on your models easier and cleaner.
+No more Linq statements to assert that an item is in a collection and no need for for ten lines of asserts just to check that all of the properties on a model are correct.

 ### Assert that a model has the values you expect